coatrack/coatrack/README.md

 - docker 20.10.12 or higher
 - docker-compose 1.29.2 or higher

-With your terminal go into the `coatrack/docker` directory where you will find two scripts:

-- `build-and-push-images.sh` builds the docker image of  each CoatRack module from source and pushes the images to Dockerhub.
-This script shall only be used by the CI pipeline.
-- `build-and-deploy-images-locally.sh` builds CoatRack from source, creates container images on your local machine and runs  CoatRack locally using these images.
+With your terminal go into the `coatrack/docker` directory where you will find the script `build-and-deploy-images-locally.sh` which builds CoatRack from source, creates container images on your local machine and runs CoatRack locally using these images.
 This is especially useful for developers who did changes to the source code and want to locally test the impact of these changes in a realistic setup.